rcdsp/ASE2GIMP/README.md

-**ASE2GPL** is a Python-Fu plugin for GIMP 2.8, that imports Adobe Swatch Exchange (ASE) palette files by converting them into GIMP'S GPL format.
-The converted palette is automatically added to the user's GIMP palette library.
+**ASE2GPL** is a Python script that converts Adobe Swatch Exchange (ASE) palettes in a directory into GIMP'S GPL format.
+The converted palettes are outputted to a gpl directory inside the palettes directory.

-[This script was originally written in 2008 by Chris Mohler for Kuler's palette exports][ORIGINAL].
-It was updated by Roy Curtis in 2018 [after an issue report on reddit by /u/Adderbox76][REDDIT].
+This script was [originally written in 2008 by Chris Mohler][ORIGINAL] for Kuler's palette exports.
+It was [updated by Roy Curtis][ROY]  in 2018 [after an issue report on reddit by /u/Adderbox76][REDDIT].

-This plugin allows ASE palettes exported from [Adobe's Color Creative Cloud (formerly Kuler)][KULER] to be converted to GPL files and imported into GIMP.
+This script allows ASE palettes exported from [Adobe's Color Creative Cloud (formerly Kuler)][KULER] to be converted to GPL files.

-# Installation

-Simply save `ASE2GPL.py` into your local GIMP's `plug-ins` folder:

-* Windows: `%USERPROFILE%\.gimp-2.8\plug-ins`
-* Linux: `$HOME/.gimp-2.8/plug-ins`
-* OS X: `$HOME/Library/Application Support/GIMP/2.8/plug-ins/`

-You must **restart** GIMP after (un)installing the script, for it to appear.

 # Usage

-1. [Open the Palettes dock with Windows > Dockable Dialogs > Palettes][1]
-2. [Right-click an existing Palette and "Import ASE palette..."][2]
-3. [Navigate to the target ASE palette and hit OK][3]
-4. [Observe as the palette is imported and auto-selected][4]
+The script was modified to convert all .ase palettes inside a specified directory, any othre file will be ignored, the converted palettes will be otputted into a gpl directory inside the specified directory.
+To execute the script just run a python2.7 command line, execute with the python command and pass a path to the script and a path to the palettes directory.

+`python /path/to/script-dir/ASE2GPL.py /path/to/palettes/dir`

 Note that if the ASE file has multiple palettes (as is possible, according to the spec), each palette will be imported as its own new palette file.